-This article examines the effects of delivery services on pet care, food, heavy goods, and even fashion industries while attempting to explain the psychology of modern customers.
+This article examines the effects of delivery services on pet care, food, heavy goods, and fashion industries, while attempting to explain the psychology of modern consumers.

 1. Pet Care: Convenience Meets Care in Pet Food Delivery